Fergus Slattery is a former Ireland Rugby Captain.

 He contested with John Taylor for the test place and was finally given the nod ahead of Taylor for the third test.
 Unfortunately a sore throat on the morning of the game meant that he had to withdraw and he was then unable to regain the place from Taylor for the final test.

 Slattery toured again with the Lions in 1974 playing in all four tests and captaining the side for 2 provincial matches.

 Slattery made his last appearance for Ireland on 21st January 1984 against France in Paris.

-Fergus Slattery shares many amusing anecdotes about his fellow players; the Lions, the Irish rugby set-up in the 1970s; his many tours and, in particular, his time with the successful Irish side in the early 1980s when Ireland won the Triple Crown.
+Fergus Slattery shares many amusing anecdotes about his fellow players; the Lions, the Irish rugby set-up in the 1970’s.
+He delivers stories from his many tours and, in particular, his time with the successful Irish side who won the Triple Crown.